ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_vscode_editor/using_vscode_editor.md

 ### Executing scripts

 1. Select script to execute in the VSCode explorer.
-    * The script can either reside in the mirrored application scripting database or be a local file from any other workspace location.
+    * The script can either reside in the internal edited Add-ons folder or be a local file from any other workspace location.
-2. Select "Run script in GOM host" from the editors toolbar
+2. Select "Run script in ZEISS INSPECT host" from the editors toolbar
 3. The script outputs will be shown in the "debug console".

    ![](assets/editing2.png)